Taiwan investigates train crash that killed 18 | AFP - This kiji is

-The crash on the popular east coast line Sunday, which left the Puyuma Express lying zig-zagged across the tracks, also injured 187 passengers.
+The crash on the popular east coast line injured another 187 people Sunday and left the Puyuma Express lying zig-zagged across the tracks in the island's worst rail accident for a quarter century.

 Among those who died, the youngest was nine years old.
 Two students aged 12 and 13 from a junior high school in Taitung -- where the train was headed -- were also killed, according to the transport ministry.

-Officials said Monday that a small number of passengers were still unaccounted for and that the search effort was continuing at the accident site in the northeastern county of Yilan.
+Officials said Monday that the search for victims had ended at the accident site in the northeastern county of Yilan and that no more passengers had been found in the carriages.

+Local resident Huang Chang-han, 61, told AFP he had been at a nearby hillside temple with a group of people who had rushed to help.

+"There was a big bang, and black smoke, the scene was horrible, beyond words," he told AFP.

 Cranes were brought in overnight to lift the Puyuma Express coaches away from the southbound track.
 All eight carriages derailed and five had flipped onto their side.